 SEO wouldn't be possible without keywords.
 Indeed, how would search engines understand your content and rank it accordingly if keywords were not important?

-- User-generated keywords.
-As a rule, they are long-tail, matching the queries users type when trying to answer their questions.
+User-generated keywords.
+As a rule, they are long tail keywords, matching the queries users type when trying to answer their questions.
 Q&A websites like Quora or topical forums will help you identify such keywords, as they may differ from those you see in SEO tools.

 Plus, remember to analyze the backlinks of competitors, as it may help to find relevant keywords you might otherwise miss in your content optimization.